lorig135/docsstyleguide/User Actions.md

 # User Actions
 Following are examples of verbs to use when describing how the user interacts with the product.
 Words with multiple meanings such as close, are marked with an asterisk.
 When you use a word with multiple meanings in your writing, decide which meaning of the word you will use, and use that meaning consistently throughout your writing.
 For example, if you use the word "clear" as a verb (Ex.
 Clear your browser cache), then always use clear as a verb.
 Do not use it as an adjective.
 Instead, find a synonym, and use it to avoid confusion.

 ## Access*
 - Noun: The Servlet layer provides RESTful HTTP access to the managed objects and service.
 - Verb: Access managed objects over the RESTinterface

 ## Activate
-Activate StartTLS on the current LDAP port.
+- Verb: Activate StartTLS on the current LDAP port.

 ## Add
-Add logos to the login page.
+- Verb: Add logos to the login page.

 ## Appears
-Does an element appear or display?
+- Verb: Does an element appear or display?

 ## Back up
-Remember to back up your files.
-Noun: Create a backup of your files.
+- Verb:Remember to back up your files.
+- Noun: Create a backup of your files.

 ## Check*
 - Verb: Check the connector configuration.
 - Noun: OCSP provides an online service that handles the revocation check for a specific certificate.

 ## Choose
-Choose from the list of link qualifiers.
+- Verb: Choose from the list of link qualifiers.

 ## Clean*
 - Verb: Clean your Mac.